WCHS Course Handbook

 This course continues reinforcing many of the same skills practiced in English I, but it utilizes more challenging literature selections and varied writing situations.
 By the conclusion of the course, students are expected to be proficient with persuasive, analytical, and argumentative techniques.

-📗 English 2 Honors (See Honors Requirements on Page 7)
+📗 ENGLISH 2 HONORS (See Honors Requirements on Page 7)

-⏳ Duration: Full Year | 🎓 Credit: 1 | 🧑🎓 Grade Level: 10
+⏳ Full Year | 💯 1 Credit | 🧑🎓 Grade Level: 10

 ✅ Prerequisite: Recommended final average of 85% and an 85% on the final assessment in English 1English 2 Honors builds upon the skills developed in English 1 Honors and continues to prepare students for the academic demands of IB and AP-level English coursework.
 Students will further develop advanced reading, analytical writing, and critical thinking skills.
 At the conclusion of the course, students will take the New York State Regents Examination in English Language Arts.
 Students should anticipate approximately 1–2 hours of homework per week, and completion of required summer work is a component of this course.